RUISA signal layer

 Information

-Information is carrying a visible protected pressure pattern that warrants attention.
+The Information domain is showing a public-safe pressure pattern that may require attention.

 Command attention